nasermirzaei89/telegram/README.md

 ## Contributing

-You can submit a [new issue](https://github.com/nasermirzaei89/telegram/issues/new) in github [issues](https://github.com/nasermirzaei89/telegram/issues).
+You can submit a [new issue](https://github.com/nasermirzaei89/telegram/issues/new) in GitHub [issues](https://github.com/nasermirzaei89/telegram/issues).
 Or you can [create a fork](https://help.github.com/articles/fork-a-repo), hack on your fork and when you're done create a [pull request](https://help.github.com/articles/fork-a-repo#pull-requests), so that the code contribution can get merged into the main package.